Pau11996/Pau11996/README.md

 Python and JavaScript Developer
 ----------------

-I started studying programming 1 years and 3 months ago, I started working in June 2022.
-I studied Python about 1 years and have some knowledge in backend developing in JavaScript and TypeScript, working as a backend developer.
+I started working in June 2021.
+I studied Python about half year and have some knowledge in backend developing in JavaScript and TypeScript, working as a backend developer.
 There are several pet projects in python, with django and fastapi, nestJS.

-* 🌍  I'm based in Minsk
 * ✉️  You can contact me at pasha.kozak.96@gmail.com
 ### Skills